 How to Get a Certificate of Eligibility

 The most important step in qualifying for a VA loan is to have a valid Certificate of Eligibility.
-In order to obtain the COE you must not have received a dishonorable discharge.
+In order to obtain the COE, you must not have received a dishonorable discharge.

 If you’re a veteran, who served prior to September of 1980, you must have served at least 90 days during wartime or 181 continuous days during peacetime, according to the time periods set out on the Department of Veterans Affairs website, which define the timeline of each war since World War II.
-After 1980, you must have served 24 continuous months or either the full 181 days during peacetime or 90 days if you served during war.
+After 1980, you must have served 24 continuous months or either the full 181 days during peacetime or 90 days if you served during the war.

 If you’re on active duty, for 90 continuous days or for National Guard or reserve members, 90 days of active service, you’re eligible for a COE.
 Reservists or National Guard members who’ve not received dishonorable discharges are eligible after six years of service.

-Spouses of a veteran may be eligible if they are married to service member who died while in the service or from a service-connected disability and didn’t remarry.
+Spouses of a veteran may be eligible if they are married to a service member who died while in the service or from a service-connected disability and didn’t remarry.
 You’re also eligible if you’re the spouse of a POW or MIA service member.
-Surviving spouses of veterans who remarried before December 16, 2003 and some surviving spouses of veterans whose disability might not have been the cause of their death can also qualify.
+Surviving spouses of veterans who remarried before December 16, 2003, and some surviving spouses of veterans whose disability might not have been the cause of their death can also qualify.

 Let Cliffco Assist You with Understanding VA Loans

 Once you have a COE and you’re found to be eligible for a VA loan from Cliffco Mortgage Bankers, there is no requirement for a down payment, except for loans that exceed $417,000.
-In most cases there’s a low minimum credit score requirement.
+In most cases, there’s a low minimum credit score requirement.
 Fixed and adjustable interest rates are available and there are flexible repayment options.
 There are also purchase rate and term refinancing options available as well as cash-out refinancing options.

 If you think you might qualify for a VA loan.
 Cliffco Mortgage Bankers can help.
 We’ll take you through what you need to know and answer any questions you may have about VA loans.
 For more information, contact us today by calling (516) 408-7300.